mariana-regia/mariana-regia/README.md

 Welcome to my page.
 I'm a software developer and university student from Brazil with experience in fullstack development, cloud computing, machine learning/deep learning, computer vision, infrastructure automation and Linux systems administration.

 ## Technologies
-Languages, tools, frameworks, libraries and other technologies I've worked with or am currently learning.
+Languages, tools, frameworks, libraries and other technologies I've worked with, am working with or am currently learning.

 ### Languages, markup and scripting
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)